ANUKSHMITHA0610/Dominos---Predictive-Purchase-Order-System/README.md

 - Trained the model on the training set by adjusting parameters to minimize prediction errors.
 - Optimized model performance by tuning hyperparameters using techniques like cross-validation or grid search.

-**Model Evaluation**
+#### 4. Model Evaluation

 Model Evaluation assesses the accuracy and performance of the trained model using:

 - **Mean Absolute Percentage Error (MAPE)**:
-  - **Definition**: Measures forecast accuracy by calculating the average absolute percentage error between predicted and actual values.
+  - Measures the accuracy of forecasts by calculating the average percentage error between the predicted and actual values.
+It provides a percentage-based metric to assess forecast performance.
   - **Formula**:
     ```text
     MAPE = (1/n) * Σ |(A_i - F_i) / A_i| * 100